DC sues to block Trump's federal takeover of its police department as intervention intensifies

 Chief had agreed to share immigration information

-Schwalb had said late Thursday that Bondi’s directive was “unlawful,” arguing it could not be followed by the city’s police force.
-He wrote in a memo to Smith that “members of MPD must continue to follow your orders and not the orders of any official not appointed by the Mayor,” setting up the legal clash between the heavily Democratic district and the Republican administration.
+Schwalb, elected as the city’s top legal officer, had said late Thursday that Bondi’s directive was “unlawful,” arguing it couldn't be followed by the city’s police force.
+He wrote in a memo to Smith “members of MPD must continue to follow your orders and not the orders of any official not appointed by the Mayor."

-The district’s attorney general is an elected position and the city’s top legal officer.
-It’s separate from the federal U.S. attorney appointed by the president to serve in Washington, a role now filled by former Fox News Channel host and judge Jeanine Pirro.
-Trump also appointed Bondi as U.S. attorney general, the nation’s top law enforcement official.

 Bondi’s directive came even after Smith had told MPD officers hours earlier to share information with immigration agencies regarding people not in custody, such as someone involved in a traffic stop or checkpoint.
 The Justice Department said Bondi disagreed with the police chief’s directive because it allowed for continued enforcement of “sanctuary policies,” which generally limit cooperation by local law enforcement with federal immigration officers.